MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_vidpn_acquiretargetmodeset.md

 [out] A pointer to a variable that receives a pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff562082">DXGK_VIDPNTARGETMODESET_INTERFACE</a> structure.
 The structure contains pointers to functions that the display miniport driver can call to inspect and alter the target mode set object.

-#### - hVidPN [in]

-[in] A handle to a VidPN object.
-The VidPN manager previously provided this handle to the display miniport driver by calling <a href="https://msdn.microsoft.com/6dda82bd-1a43-4ffe-b398-a9f8cee6d1c1">DxgkDdiEnumVidPnCofuncModality</a>, <a href="https://msdn.microsoft.com/96e96366-6306-4d20-8752-e942f2ed4069">DxgkDdiIsSupportedVidPn</a>, or <a href="https://msdn.microsoft.com/320a77a7-d7d4-47b9-8a40-2b6e12819e4b">DxgkDdiRecommendFunctionalVidPn</a>.

 ## -returns